-Family of missing British tramper Stephanie Simpson 'really hoping' for news from foot search today
+Missing British tramper: Police optimistic as desperate family wait

 "The police, search and rescue and friends are all trying very hard for her safe return."

-Search and rescue crews continued their search for Simpson in the Makaroa area this morning, police said in a statement.
+Search and rescue crews continued their search for Simpson in the Makarora area this morning, police said in a statement.

 Fox Glacier Alpine cliff rescue team, a search dog and handler, and Wanaka LandSAR volunteers were all involved.